ader1990/openstack-networkd/README.md

 # Notes

+For Ubuntu 14.04:

-For Ubuntu 14.04, set on the nova-compute nodes, in the nova.conf: flat_injected = true, so that the metadata will contain the legacy network information in Debian format.
+  * set on the nova-compute nodes, in the nova.conf: flat_injected = true, so that the metadata will contain the legacy network information in Debian format.

-On Ubuntu 14.04, the interfaces file provided by OpenStack does not contain MTU information.
+  * the interfaces file provided by OpenStack does not contain MTU information.
     As a consequence, if the underlying OpenStack network has a smaller MTU, big packets protocols like ssh do not work.
     To change that, on the nova-compute nodes, add a line with the MTU to the network interface template:
     /usr/lib/python2.7/dist-packages/nova/virt/interfaces.template
+  * a reboot is required, as the network device is called eth(N) and the metadata information comes for eth(N-1)
+  * it cannot use the newer cloud-init version with latest metadata, as its kernel does not support consistent network device naming.